Ayurvedic massage and bodywork in Ariège

 Why is Personalised Bodywork not offered “à la carte”?

-Ayurvedic body therapies act deeply on physiology and on the overall regulation of body and mind.
+Ayurvedic bodywork act deeply on physiology and on the overall regulation of body and mind.
 Their effectiveness relies on precise adaptation to the individual: constitution, current imbalances, season, climate, energy level, and ongoing process.

 Offering these sessions without a prior framework would mean separating the technique from its meaning.
 Unlike introductory massages, these treatments are part of an individualised approach.